AntonioJFTDS/Project-Data-Lake/README.md

-# Project description:
+# Project Description

-The goal of the project is to extract the data from AWS S3 to an EMR cluster, then create a set of fact/dimensional Spark DataFrames, and finally write those DataFrames in AWS S3.
+The goal of this project is to process music streaming data from AWS S3 using Apache Spark on an EMR cluster.
+The process involves extracting JSON data, transforming it into structured Spark DataFrames, and storing the results in AWS S3 in **Parquet format**.

-We know that every time a user of the music app plays a song, it is recorded in the JSON files within the folder `log_data` located in AWS S3 at `s3://udacity-dend/log_data`.
+Each time a user plays a song on the music app, the event is logged in JSON files stored in the **`log_data`** folder at `s3://udacity-dend/log_data`.
+These logs capture user interactions and session details.

-We also know that the information related to each song available on the music app is stored in the JSON files within the folder `song_data` located in AWS S3 at `s3://udacity-dend/song_data/A/A/A`.
+Additionally, metadata about each song available in the music app is stored in JSON files within the **`song_data`** folder at `s3://udacity-dend/song_data/A/A/A`.
+This dataset includes details about songs and artists.

+The ETL script processes these datasets by:
+- **Extracting** raw JSON data from S3.
+- **Transforming** the data into structured tables for analysis.
+- **Loading** the processed data back into S3 as **optimized Parquet files**, partitioned for efficiency.

+The output consists of five structured tables: **songs, artists, users, time, and songplays**, ensuring efficient storage and query performance.

 # Database design: